Robert Hogan (psychologist): Psychology career

 In 1964, Hogan enrolled in the PhD psychology program at University of California, Berkeley.
 At Berkeley, he met many of the great personality psychologists of the WWII generation: Hans Eysenck, Raymond Cattell, Henry Murray, John Bowlby, Jack Block, Donald MacKinnon, Frank Barron, Harrison Gough, and John Holland.

 Hogan joined the faculty at Johns Hopkins University in 1967, where he became professor of psychology and social relations.
 In 1982, he was named McFarlin professor and chair of the psychology department at the University of Tulsa, where he developed PhD programs in IO and clinical psychology.

 In 1987, Hogan and his late wife, Dr. Joyce Hogan (d.
 2012), cofounded Hogan Assessment Systems.
 In 2001, Hogan left the University of Tulsa to focus full-time on the company.
 He remains president of the Oklahoma-headquartered organization, which uses valid and reliable proprietary personality assessments to provide data-driven talent insights to organizations around the globe.

 Ideas

 Socioanalytic theory

 Hogan's socioanalytic theory is the foundation for his eponymous personality inventories and has been studied extensively in relation to job performance and promotion criteria.

 Socioanalytic theory fuses Sigmund Freud’s psychoanalytic theory and role theory (Mead, 1932) with evolutionary theory (Darwin, 1856).
 Whereas Freud believed that how we think about ourselves determines how we interact with others, role theory argues that our interactions with others determine how we think about ourselves.
-Both theories predict that many of us will have trouble in these areas—and we won’t know why.
+Both theories predict that many of us will have trouble in these areas—and we will not know why.
 Hogan’s socioanalytic theory concerns three questions: (1) in what meaningful ways are people alike—human universals; (2) in what meaningful ways are people different—individual differences; and (3) how to explain anomalous or self-defeating behavior.